 All 401k plans charge asset-based fees that impact your investment return and your long-term financial goals.
 These fees can be hard to calculate because you do not pay them directly — your plan subtracts them before your return is reported.
 Ask your employer about your plan’s fees, as the company should be able to give you a full explanation.
 You can also regularly review your account statement to find out how much you actually paid for various services.

 14. When Can I Withdraw My Money?

 You might be able to withdraw money from your 401k in the event of a financial emergency.
 Some plans permit loans, which you repay through payroll deductions.
 When you borrow from your plan, you sign an actual loan agreement.
 The IRS allows you to borrow either the lesser of $50,000 or half of your vested amount.
 The following hardships qualify for a 401k loan:

 - Down payment or repairs on a primary home

 - Burial and funeral expenses

-However, your employer ultimately determines the criteria of a hardship withdrawal, so make sure you ask about it.
-Keep in mind that some companies allow you to make contributions for at least six months after you take a withdrawal, so find out if that’s the case with your plan.
+Your employer ultimately determines the criteria for a hardship withdrawal, however, so make sure you ask about it.
+Keep in mind that some companies prohibit contributions for at least six months after you take a withdrawal.

-If you feel your company’s 401k isn’t a good one, talk to your employer about switching to another plan after you’ve done your research.
-You might want to ask if there’s a Roth 401k option, too.
-With a Roth 401k, you don’t get a tax deduction up front.
-However, the money that goes into your account can be withdrawn tax-free when you retire.
+If you feel your company’s 401k plan is not a good one, you might want to ask if there is a Roth 401k option.
+With a Roth 401k, you do not get a tax deduction up front.
+The money that goes into your account, however, can be withdrawn tax-free when you meet retirement age qualifications.

 Don’t let the seemingly overwhelming task of sorting through 401k options stop you from participating in such a plan.
 Talk to your employer and ask questions so you can make an informed decision.
 It’s your employer’s duty to provide information on its 401k, but it’s your responsibility to ask for the information.